parthi2929/gt_cs7637/mkdocs/docs/index.md

 # KBAI
 <br>

-These documents are my detailed notes for the gatech CS6475 course [Computational Photography](https://in.udacity.com/course/computational-photography--ud955).
-It majorly contains my analysis on the lecture videos.
-I am building this blog while doing the course, so recurring redesign expected.
+These documents are my notes and other useful items from the CS7637 KBAI lecture videos.

 <br>

-**Note:**
-Respecting the honor code of the university, any code part of assignments or template questions or quiz solutions would not be discussed here.